IlyaOriekhov/my-first-project/README.md

 # my-first-project

-This is my first homework1
+This is an example project